CUBRID/cubrid-testtools/doc/shell_guide.md

  ```

 ### Worker Nodes
-We need create a new user: shell.
+We need create a new user `'shell'`.
 Login root user and execute:
 ```
 sudo useradd shell